-To ensure the secure web portal
+To ensure the web portal development

 experience is productive and seamless for your members, who might be your customers or your workforce, single sign-on (SSO) is used to authenticate one user to a range of services which would ordinarily require separate login actions.

 Single sign-on will have a direct and positive impact on member satisfaction as people will appreciate not having to remember multiple passwords to use different applications.

 In fact, a very tangible benefit of SSO is a reduction in support calls.
 As many as 30% of helpdesk calls are for password-related support issues (like password resets) so any process to reduce that will have a positive outcome.

 SSO works by connecting authentication credentials via a network of standards and protocols.

 - Security Assertion Mark-up Language (SAML).
 SAML uses XML to transfer authentication data between two parties and is typically used for Web browser SSO.
 SAML can allow a portal to authenticate users with their Google Apps login credentials, for example.

 - Directory servers.
 Corporate directory services like Active Directory are used to store username and passwords of staff.
 Data from directories is used by portals to authenticate a user.